Db2-DTE-POC/wxddemo/docs/wxd-minio.md

 Open your browser and navigate to:

    * Minio console - <a href="http://192.168.252.2:9001" target="_blank">http://192.168.252.2:9001</a>
+   * **Note**: Firefox on OSX occasionally freezes when connecting to the MinIO console.
+The Safari browser is much more reliable.

 ![Browser](wxd-images/minio-logon.png)

 Login with object store credentials found above (These will be different for your system).
 You should see current buckets in MinIO.

 ![Browser](wxd-images/minio-objects.png)